 5. Cow condition at calving critical

-- Achieving target cow condition at calving was a common theme with defined drying-
+- Achieving target cow condition at calving was a common theme with defined drying- off dates, once a day milking plans and in some cases crops and supplements used to achieve these targets.

 - Winter feed is not wasted on fat cows – regular drafting of cows is practiced, based on cow condition.